AdaCore/gnatcoverage/doc/gnatcov/src_traces.rst

   by each new test individually or for the current set of tests at a given point in time.

+The sources for this example can be found under the `share/examples/gnatcoverage/doc/library_instr/` directory of the GNATDAS distribution.

 Setting up the coverage runtime
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^